DrXiaocuiWang/xiaocuiwang.com/README.md

-# 🐱‍🏍 Xiaocui Wang | Postdoc researcher & Data Scientist
+# 🐱‍🏍 Xiaocui Wang | Research Scientist
 ## SUMMARY
 - Experienced researcher with >10 years of experience in biological research and >5 years of experience in the data analysis, statistical analysis, and image analysis;
 -	Hands-on experience in data collection, data wrangling and data visualization in R and Python.